tezos/tezos-mirror/docs/introduction/test_networks.rst

 =============

 Mainnet is the main Tezos network, but is not appropriate for testing.
 Other networks are available to this end.
+Test networks usually run with different constants to speed up the chain.

+All networks share the same faucet: https://faucet.tzalpha.net/ Keys that this faucet give you can be used in all test networks.

 Zeronet
 -------

+- Git branch: ``zeronet``
+- Run Docker image: ``wget -O zeronet.sh https://gitlab.com/tezos/tezos/raw/zeronet/scripts/alphanet.sh``

 Zeronet is an unstable test network.
 It is often reset to keep the chain short and to allow testing of